horatiualex/TactileLiteracy/README.md

-# S58 Studio Website
+# Tactile CMS

-Welcome to S58 Studio - a modern content management system for websites, blogs, and portfolios.
+Welcome to Tactile CMS - a modern content management system for websites, blogs, and portfolios.
 This repo includes a fully-working backend, admin panel, and a beautifully designed, production-ready website.

 This template is right for you if you are working on: